Finance — Home loans

 FHOG · stamp duty concession · genuine savings

-First-home buyer applications carry specific state and federal concessions that can change the deposit math — First Home Owner Grant (where eligible), state stamp duty concessions, and federal guarantee schemes (subject to eligibility caps and place availability each year).
+First-home buyer applications carry specific state and federal concessions and schemes that can change the deposit math — First Home Owner Grant (where eligible), state stamp duty concessions, and the Australian Government 5% Deposit Scheme (formerly the Home Guarantee Scheme), subject to eligibility criteria and location-based property price caps.

 Upgrading